-A list of the best clothing stores in NYC wouldn’t be complete without our favorite vintage clothing stores.
-Can’t afford $200 Chanel pumps or high-end clothes?
-No biggie: New York has tons of options to bring your footwear dreams to life and upgrade your closet with one-of-a-kind outfits, getting you out of that fast-fashion rut.
-After making a profit by selling your outdated duds at thrift stores or consignment shops, go back to these places to pick up unique throwbacks and style and outfit that will make you feel like a million bucks (for way less).
+Some of the loveliest (and cheapest) clothing stores in NYC happen to be vintage stores.
+Personally, we think shopping vintage is always a good idea.
+Shopping secondhand helps the planet by reducing excess waste and allows you to scoop up unique duds no one else has.
+Can’t afford $200 Chanel pumps or high-end retro clothes?
+No biggie: New York has a ton of options to make your footwear dreams come to true.
+After making a profit by selling any outdated duds at thrift stores or consignment shops , go back to these prime vintage stores, snag unique throwbacks and style an outfit that will make you feel like a million bucks (but for way less).

 RECOMMENDED: Full guide to shopping in NYC